nagyistge/Docker-Workflowcomposer/README.md

 # Building the container

+## Build Brocade Workflow Composer

 The procedure is pretty simple:

 1. copy your Workflow Composer key into the `./mykey` file
 2. change the environment variable called `BWC_PASSWORD` and set your own BWC password
 3. build the container, using a command like `docker build -t brocade/workflowcomposer $HOME/dockerfiles/brocade_workflowcomposer/`

+## Build StackStorm only

+The procedure is pretty simple:

+1. create an empty `./mykey` file
+2. change the environment variable called `BWC_PASSWORD` and set your own BWC password
+3. build the container, using a command like `docker build -t brocade/stackstorm $HOME/dockerfiles/brocade_workflowcomposer/`

 # Using the container